mattermost/docs/source/channels/set-channel-preferences.rst

 By default, all channels, direct messages, and group messages are unmuted.

-Muting a channel turns off desktop, email, and mobile push notifications for that channel, direct message, or group message.
+Muting a channel turns off desktop, email, incoming call ring tones, and mobile push notifications for that channel, direct message, or group message.
 The channel will only be marked as unread in the channel sidebar if you're mentioned.

 Once a channel is muted:

-- Email, desktop, and push notifications are disabled.
+- Email, desktop, incoming call ring tones, and push notifications are disabled.
 - A mute icon displays next to the channel, direct message, or group message's name.
 - The channel, direct message, or group message appears at reduced opacity in the channel sidebar, and isn't marked as unread unless you're mentioned directly.